TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 ```
 Note:  The first time you run the eosstracker container, Docker will pull the latest image and build it.
 Depending
 on the speed of your computer and Internet connection, this can take several minutes.
 Furthermore, once the
-container is running, it will detect the empty `data` directory and will download and populate it with eosstracker
+container is running, it will detect the empty volume `data` and will download and populate it with eosstracker
 files.
 This will take a few additional minutes.

 Once it is up and running, you can see what the Eosstracker container is doing by following the log file.
 Use the